-The Taliban attacked Camp Bastion and destroyed six percent of the USMC’s Harrier inventory, they were housed in fabric shade shelters.
+The Taliban attacked Camp Bastion and destroyed six per cent of the USMC’s Harrier inventory, they were housed in fabric shade shelters.

-This subject is interesting because of the relative economic exchange rates, buy a hundred, arm them with a grenade, pre-programme to fly over a military airfield and drop their grenades in a pattern to maximise fragmentation coverage and you have a very effective means of putting very expensive combat aircraft and helicopters out of action, maybe not permanently but certainly good enough to do a denial job.
+Threats are increased by swarming systems.
+The relative economic exchange rate is significant, buy a hundred, arm them with a grenade, pre-programmed to fly over a military airfield and drop their grenades in a pattern to maximise fragmentation coverage and you have a very effective means of putting very expensive combat aircraft and helicopters out of action, maybe not permanently but certainly good enough to do a denial job.

-A command detonated Claymore mine weighs less than 2Kg but has an effective range of approximately 50m.
+A command-detonated Claymore mine weighs less than 2Kg but has an effective range of approximately 50m.
 Although it is an anti-personnel system, the effect on light vehicles, helicopters or aircraft would be equally devastating.
-All far-fetched, perhaps, but consider one of the fastest growing areas for civilian drone systems is for package delivery.
+All far-fetched, perhaps, but consider one of the fastest-growing areas for civilian drone systems is for package delivery.
 Package delivery might be for something from Amazon or an emergency flotation device for a swimmer in difficulty, both have been demonstrated.
 Substitute the parcel for an anti-personnel mine or unintended ground sensor, all of a sudden, it seems less far-fetched.

 Many of the safety security domain challenges are likely to be met by regulatory approaches, not all security threats come from those with ill intent.
-The regulatory agencies have probably been somewhat behind the curve, as might be expected in any industry where increasing innovation and decreasing cost lead to widespread adoption.
+The regulatory agencies have probably been somewhat behind the curve, as might be expected in an industry where increasing innovation and decreasing cost lead to widespread adoption.
 There has been somewhat of a ‘Wild West’ feeling in some parts of the market as regulators, insurers and user groups struggle to coalesce around a single sensible and supportable approach.

 Regulation is also being increasingly used with technology solutions.

 Most of the larger manufacturers have software that includes ‘geofencing capabilities that ensure the system cannot be piloted into a ‘no fly’ zone.
 No-fly zones are maintained in real-time, in the USA for example, by a company called AirMap.
 The software also ensures altitude limits are no exceeded.
-For responsible users, this provides a great deal of assurance, they cannot inadvertently fly their aircraft in restriction airspace.
+For responsible users, this provides a great deal of assurance, they cannot inadvertently fly their aircraft in restricted airspace.
 With real-time updates available, even temporary restrictions such as those over a forest fire can be incorporated.

-Some of the most typical causes of accidents that might cause a security issue such as low battery or lost communications are also being increasingly addressed with software, automatic landing upon a defined battery threshold or ‘return home’ on lost communications, for example.
+Some of the most typical causes of accidents that might cause a security issue such as a low battery or lost communications are also being increasingly addressed with software, automatic landing upon a defined battery threshold or ‘return home’ on lost communications, for example.
 More advanced collision avoidance systems are also increasingly being deployed, especially as large technology organisations enter the market.

-Through a combination of registration, policing guidelines, regulation and technology, together with sensible and lawful operator communities and trade bodies, the majority of non-malicious safety and security threats should be gradually addressed, allowing malicious threats to be the focus, or in a critical location (e.g airport) safety context, catching the idiots.
+Through a combination of registration, policing guidelines, regulation and technology, together with sensible and lawful operator communities and trade bodies, the majority of non-malicious safety and security threats should be gradually addressed, allowing malicious threats to be the focus, or in a critical location (e.g. airport) safety context, catching the idiots.

 Whilst small commercial UAS can be difficult to detect, they are not impossible to detect.
 The four main methods are optical/thermal, acoustic, passive RF and radar.

 If the system is being actively controlled or transmitting video imagery, it will be radiating RF energy that can be detected and triangulated.
-For fixed locations, this can be relatively simple to install but more difficult for moving areas or temporary locations.
+For fixed locations, this can be relatively simple to install, but more difficult for moving areas or temporary locations.
 Acoustic detection uses signature recognition, each drone creates a unique noise.
 This may not work well in cluttered environments like urban areas, and at extended distances.
 DroneShield and Alsok are providers of this type of technology.

 Thermal and visual detection can use the UAS movement and contrast against a static background.
-With advanced scene change algorithms this can provide highly effective detection but again, potentially limited in cluttered environments.
-Small UAS tend to be battery powered and use electric motors, neither well characterised by high thermal signatures.
+With advanced scene change algorithms, this can provide highly effective detection but again, potentially limited in cluttered environments.
+Small UAS tend to be battery-powered and use electric motors, neither well characterised by high thermal signatures.
 Radar is the most widely used, but small UAS are still difficult targets to detect, and there is the ever-present problem of bird rejection, Blighter and Kelvin Hughes, both from the UK, have specialist small object detection radars.

 In Ukraine for example, one tactic used was to avoid attacking the airborne system but instead, track it back to the recovery point and attack the area with indirect fire.
 The operators, in this case, were far more valuable targets than the systems.
 Tracking the device back to its recovery point can also be used in a law enforcement context.

 Means of defeat can be physical or electronic in nature.

-Blowing UAS out of the sky with anti-aircraft missiles or automatic cannons might be OK on the battlefield, but it is expensive and not very well suited to civilian areas where behind target effects might be more serious than the attack.
+Blowing UAS out of the sky with anti-aircraft missiles or automatic cannons might be OK on the battlefield, but it is expensive and not very well suited to civilian areas were behind target effects might be more serious than the attack.
 Beyond highly kinetic means, and accepting geofencing and NOTAMS might only have limited utility against those with determination and malicious intent the two principal means of defeat are electronic and physical.